-We’re in the final stages of becoming ISO 27001 certified, and FedRAMP authorised – that’s the “gold standard” of security certification used by the U.S. Government for SaaS providers.
+We are ISO 27001 certified and FedRAMP authorised – that’s the “gold standard” of security certification used by the U.S. Government for SaaS providers.
 As part of those programs, a Privacy Impact Assessment (PIA) – a key requirement of GDPR – has been performed and evaluated by an independent third-party assessor, so you can be confident your data is secure.
 In addition, Qualtrics has a Data Protection Impact Assessment (DPIA) that documents our handing of all your data, including personal data.

 Brand administrators can easily find and modify collected personal data to meet the ‘correction’ requirement of the GDPR.
 So, you’ll easily be able to modify an individual’s personal data should they request it.

 Brand administrators can permanently delete individual contacts and respondent personal data should an individual request it using a Subject Access Request.

 Data Centers are audited with industry-standard SSAE-16 methods

 Continuous network monitoring